jpsca/texteditor/README.md

 ## Contribute

-This might have notice this project does not have a `setup.py` file.
-It uses a new-standard `pyproject.toml` config file and [Poetry](https://poetry.eustace.io/) to manage its dependencies.
+This project does not have a `setup.py` file.
+Instead, it uses a new-standard `pyproject.toml` config file and [Poetry](https://poetry.eustace.io/) to manage its dependencies.
 This will create and use a `virtualenv` environment for this specific project (read more about it in its [Poetry documentation](https://poetry.eustace.io/docs/cli/#install)).